honeypot-run/tutorials/01-integration/README.md

    ```

-   To access the fingerprint / visitor information (i.e. the _honey_), uncomment the following JS code from the HTML page.
+   To access the fingerprint / visitor information (i.e. the _honey_), we have added the following JS code from the HTML page.
 This code makes all of the honeypot data available under a JS object called `honey`.

    ```html
     <script>